CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 The title of each corpus should be `People & Parliament ({country})`.
 If there are separate corpora for different time periods, as in the German data, include the time range in the title: `People & Parliament ({country} - {time range})`

 The subtitle provides some context for the project and states the houses of parliament.
-In a biparliamentary system, it should be `Speeches from the {house of commons} and {senate}`, where you substitute these terms with the names of the corresponding houses in the source language.
+In a biparliamentary system, it should be `Speeches from the {senate} and {house of commons}`, where you substitute these terms with the names of the corresponding houses in the source language.
 In a uniparliamentary system, or in cases where we only have data from one house, the subtitle is `Speeches from the {house}`.

 ## Fields